Macio3331/FootballApp/README.md

-# Football League Games Management System
+# Football App

 ## Overview
-The Football League Games Management System is a Java EE project implemented with Hibernate, aimed at managing football league competitions.
+The Football App is a Java EE project implemented with Hibernate, aimed at managing football league competitions.
 It encompasses entities such as clubs, players, matches, and goals.
+The Football App also provides a user-friendly web interface for entities management

 ## Features
 - **Club Management**: Add, update, and remove football clubs participating in the league.